 SMART’s recently released White Paper on the used clothing market answers several questions about why there is instability in the market and reasons for the weakening demand for used clothing.
-Bank & Vogue has summarized the key points of this article for its customers and suppliers.
+Bank & Vogue has summarized the key points of this article for its customers and sellers.

 According to SMART, to understand the decline, we must first look at the factors that caused an increase in used clothing prices: